acarril/StataLinux/README.md

 Make sure you have one instance of Stata open.
 Open a `.do` (or `.ado`) file in ST3.
 You have two keybindings for executing code:
-1. `ctrl+d` executes the current line, or the selected lines if a selection is made, and
+1. `ctrl+alt+d` executes the current line, or the selected lines if a selection is made, and
-2. `crtl+shift+d` executes the entire file.
+2. `crtl+alt+shift+d` executes the entire file.

 These actions may also be called using the Command Palette: after invoking it with `ctrl+shit+p`, type "StataLinux" and select an action.
-Additionally, these actions are accesible in the main menu under `Tools > Packages > StataLinux`.
+Additionally, these actions are accessible in the main menu under `Tools > Packages > StataLinux`.

+Note that if a line is only partially selected, the program will automatically select the whole line for execution.

+## Stata versions, flavors and instances

+Make sure you have an instance of Stata *with GUI* open (`xstata`, or its various flavors); this plugin doesn't work with Stata's CLI.
+No additional configuration needs to be added to indicate version or flavor, since the program will detect any running instance automatically.
+If you have more than one instance of Stata open, the plugin will default to choosing the most recently opened one (internally, it looks for the last entry of `xdotool search --classname "stata"`).

 ## Known issues